 Windle International Kenya

 Since its inception in 1977, Windle International Kenya has been dedicated to maximizing educational opportunities for children and youth from refugee, conflict-affected, and marginalized communities in Kenya by ensuring access to quality education and training across various levels.
-We operate in Kakuma and Dadaab Refugee Camps, Kalobeyei Integrated Settlement, neighboring host Communities and serve Urban Refugees in Nairobi & its environs, Nakuru, Eldoret, and Mombasa.
+We operate in Kakuma and Dadaab Refugee Camps, Kalobeyei Integrated Settlement, neighbouring host Communities and serve Urban Refugees in Nairobi & its environs, Nakuru, Eldoret, and Mombasa.

-WIK Overview
+WIK Programming

 Two Schools In One